1971 (11 Issued and 13 Unissued)

 Insert: None

-Additional: See the Fake and Questionable Items page in the Table of Contents for information on fake overprints.
+Additional Notes: See the Fake and Questionable Items page in the Table of Contents for more information on fake overprints.

-Plate blocks of the 5R, overprinted stamp.
+Plate blocks of the 5R overprinted stamp.
 Note that there are two different plate numbers, 1A and 1B.
-It is believed that only a single plate was used for some of the values.
-Also note the positions of the three lines of small text in the margins.
+It is believed that only a single plate was used for some values.
+Also, observe the positions of the three lines of small text in the margins.

-This logo was designed by Mr M.A.
-Salam, to whom this catalog is dedicated, and was accepted by the Post office and has been used on the majority of FDCs and Special Covers.
-This is a rubber-stamped logo.
-Most later Postal Department-printed envelopes have this logo printed on them.
+This logo was designed by Mr. M.A.
+Salam, to whom this catalog is dedicated.
+It was accepted by the Post Office and has been used on the majority of FDCs and Special Covers.
+The logo is a rubber-stamped image.
+Most later Postal Department–printed envelopes also include this logo.

-The large red rubber stamped image of a postal runner is the logo of the Post Office and is printed on the back of all later First Day Covers and Special Covers.
-Since there was no time to produce them, no official Post Office covers were prepared for the first stamps and the oveprinted stamps, many privately produced covers were stamped with this logo on the back.
-These rubber stamps logos are very scarce and not often seen.
-The logo generally is printed in red, but it is also seen in several other colors on covers produced later by the Post Office.
-Due to the high value of the one stamp, and the fact that the population had been at war for some time, dealers and collectors either could not afford, nor chose not to make many covers using this value.
-Thus, many cover exist with only the two lower values on them.
+The large red rubber-stamped image of a postal runner is the official logo of the Post Office and is printed on the back of all later First Day Covers and Special Covers.
+Since there was no time to produce official covers for the first stamps and the overprinted stamps, many privately produced covers were stamped with this logo on the back.
+These rubber-stamp logos are very scarce and not often seen.

-This cover from the Jessore Post Office has the three overprinted stamps and the correct date.
-However, it is an “after the fact” cover that was created some time after the date on the envelope.
+This cover from the Jessore Post Office bears the three overprinted stamps with the correct date.
+However, it is an ‘after-the-fact’ cover, created sometime after the date on the envelope.
 It is considered a scarce cover.

-The following stamps of the fist set were overprinted with the same overprint as numbers 71-9, 71-10 and 71-11, but not accepted by the Post Office and were not officially issued.
+The following stamps of the first set were overprinted with the same overprint as 71-9, 71-10, and 71-11, but were not accepted by the Post Office and were never officially issued:

 71-1un 20p Massacre at Dacca University